 14. Bring extra Ziploc bags

 How often have you been traveling when one of your small Ziploc bags for your liquids breaks?
 By the end of a trip, one of mine is always torn, so pack a few extra so you don’t have to worry about not having a bag for your liquids.
+This is one of those airport hacks I wish I learned years ago!

 15. Pack your own snacks